 Problems in the energy sector are far from new, and are continuing to worsen slightly each month.
 This is particularly true for the US and UK energy sectors which have seen a great deal of volatility and distress in the last year or so.
 The picture isn’t so dire for the EU energy sector however.

 One of the biggest cross-border stories of 2019 was the outpouring of South Korean capital into Europe and the U.S. Towards the end of last year, there were signs that this trend was reaching its satiation point – asset managers had needed time to digest and syndicate the stakes in their newly acquired real estate assets back home.

-Credit Benchmark have released the October Credit Consensus Indicators (CCIs).
+Credit Benchmark have released the December Credit Consensus Indicators (CCIs).
 The CCI is an index of forward-looking credit opinions for US, UK and EU Industrials based on the consensus views of over 30,000 credit analysts at 40 of the world’s leading financial institutions.